ashish10alex/football_dataform/README.md

 #### TODOs

-- [ ] Add example of using a javascript function
 - [ ] Create another dataset in BigQuery and connect to it in the pipeline

 #### Personal notes